NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 --- abstract

 This document discusses security requirements for  AI agents, covering different stages of security interactions.
-These include provisioning, registration, cross-domain interconnection, and access control.
+These include provisioning, registration, discovery, cross-domain interconnection, and access control.
 --- middle

 # Introduction
 With the widespread application of agentic AI technology across various business scenarios, its security issues have become increasingly prominent.

 This document aims to provide an architecture addressing security requirements across different stages of interactions of Agentic AI use cases.
-These includes provisioning, registration, cross-domain interconnection, and access control.
+These includes provisioning, registration, discovery, cross-domain interconnection, and access control.
 This document establishes a starting point to guide Agentic AI security design, development, and implementation consideration discussions.

 # Architecture